 Programme subject to change.

-Attention, this event being full the remaining seats are in the retransmission room.
+Please note, as this event is sold out, the remaining seats are in the broadcasting room.

-International symposium organized by the Shoah Memorial within the framework of the Swiss presidency of the IHRA
+International symposium organized by the Shoah Memorial in the framework of the Swiss IHRA presidency

 Francois Wisard, historian, Historical Service, Federal Department of Foreign Affairs